Inflammation causes weight gain

 2. Regular Physical Activity

 Exercise is like hitting the reset button on inflammation.
-When we get moving, it’s like we’re not only burning calories but also dialing down inflammation levels.
-It’s about finding activities we enjoy—whether it’s dancing, jogging, or even gardening.
-Moving regularly helps to reduce inflammation and support our weight management goals.
+When we get moving, it’s like burning calories and dialling down inflammation levels.
+It’s about finding activities we enjoy, dancing, jogging, or gardening.
+Regular movement helps reduce inflammation and support our weight management goals.

 3. Stress Management